Sir Stirling Moss was one of the founding patrons of the Festival of Speed, and a regular competitor at the Revival.

 Navigate our thrilling off-road perimeter track and activity field, where you'll tackle a variety of challenging terrains.
 Experience the excitement as you drive through rugged paths, testing your skills and control while exploring the diverse landscape of the Goodwood Estate.

-Start your day with a warm welcome featuring freshly brewed tea, coffee, and a selection of morning pastries to set the tone for the adventure ahead.
-At midday, take a well-earned break and enjoy a delicious lunch served at the Clay Shooting Lodge - the perfect spot to relax, refuel, and soak in the surroundings before continuing your experience.
+Start your day with a warm welcome featuring freshly brewed tea, coffee and a selection of morning pastries to set the tone for the adventure ahead.
+Take a well earned break in your day with a picnic lunch served at the Clay Shooting Lodge - the perfect spot to relax, refuel and soak in the surroundings before continuing your experience.

 Your voucher or slot booking entitles you to the sole use of a classic Land Rover and personal driving instructor.
 You will not share the vehicle with any other customers other than the people you bring with you.
 You are welcome to bring up three guests.